PabloValarezo/browserextension_oktaadmconsole/README.md

 24-Oct-2024

-### This is an example extension and requires specific Okta configuration settings to work
+#### Note: This is an example extension and requires specific Okta configuration settings to work

 This is a browser extension for ease of navigation in the Okta Admin Console.